 5. Control Blood Pressure

 Potassium-rich cantaloupes help to keep blood pressure in check.
 Potassium aids in the relaxation of blood vessels and the reduction of blood pressure.
 Constipation can be avoided by eating a high-fibre diet, which helps to promote regular bowel motions and digestive health.
 Fiber thickens the stool and helps you maintain a regular bowel movement.

 Phytonutrients are found in abundance in cantaloupe.
 Phytonutrients boost immunity and help prevent sickness.
 It has anti-inflammatory capabilities thanks to these chemicals.
 Vitamin A boosts immunity and aids in the production of white blood cells.

-7. Prevent Asthma
+7. Prevents Asthma

-Yellow and orange fruits, such as cantaloupe, contain beta carotene.
+Yellow and orange fruits, such as cantaloupe, contain beta-carotene.
 A cup of cantaloupe balls (177 g) provides 3,580 micrograms (mcg) of beta carotene.